opencomputeproject/SAI/doc/SAIP4Extensions/SAI_P4EXT_API_Proposal.md

 (key:value pairs), action parameters (key:value pairs).
 The format for each of these string attribute values will be described later in the API usage section.

+Different vendors might support different types of tables with different fields and actions.
+The proposal does not outline an exact mechanism to expose this information (table, field, action names etc.) to the end user.
+It is assumed that this information is made available to SAI users via an external mechanism.
+E.g with a target that runs P4, P4 compilers with custom backend can generate this kind of information.
+A generic backend already supported today by default by P4C is P4 runtime and the accompanying P4 info file.

 ```cpp
 /**
  * @brief Attribute Id for P4 ext */